 It’s time to stand up for Austin, who pays 90% of Capital Metro’s bills, yet isn’t slated to get any real rail service to its densest residential areas until the 2040s.
 It’s time to stand up for serving existing density over pastures and new suburbs.
 It’s time to admit that Rapid Bus is a piece of crap that isn’t going to make more than a trivial difference on the corridor.

 The parking lot will be much nicer than average, but this makes the development merely suburban chic not urban.

 Sadly, par for the course for our supposed ‘new urban showcase’.
 I’ve covered Mueller irregularly in the past as has Chris.
 Notice we’re in 2011 now; no sign of the Town Center; relatively little multi-family development; but the single-family homes and strip malls – they are still there and doing fine.
 Sigh.

 As for how green and sustainable this will be, what with energy efficiency, water efficiency, etc.; a wise ass man on twitter once said this:

 and note, I’m far from the only one.

+Also please excuse the brevity – I’m doing this from a Wendy’s in Huntsville during a short lunch break.
 Breathless media coverage from the Statesman makes you think that Mueller is the wildest dreams of urbanites and environmentalists and sustainable-liviing fans all come to life.
 Meanwhile, every time I raise some (informed, compared to most) criticism of Mueller, I get personal attacks in return.
 At times like this, I like to remind myself (and hopefully others) of the substantive, objective, reasons why Mueller presents us with problems.